A blog about writing catchy jingles for your business, product, podcast, or brand.

 Do you have what it takes to be a jingle writer?

 There are many different types of jingles that you can write.
 You can write a jingle for an entire brand, which is a great way to advertise your company.
-You can also write a jingle for just one product or service that you offer.
+You can also write a jingle for just one product or service you offer.
 If you want to write catchy jingles for your business, here are some tips that will help get the job done right:

 1: Start your jingle off with a basic melody.

-In order to create a catchy jingle, you need to start with a basic melody.
-This is the backbone of any song and is what makes it memorable in your customers’ minds.
-The first step is to choose an easy-to-remember tune that can be whistled or played on an instrument without much effort.
-For example, think about songs like “We Are The World” by USA for Africa or “Do You Know the Way to San Jose?” by Dionne Warwick; both have very simple melodies that stick in your head for days after hearing them just once.
+It would be best to start with a basic melody to create a catchy jingle.
+This is the backbone of any song and makes it memorable in your customers’ minds.
+The customers are to choose an easy-to-remember tune that can be whistled or played on an instrument without much effort.
+For example, think about songs like “We Are The World” by “USA for Africa o,” “Do You Know the Way, “San Jose?” by Dionne Warwick; “both have straightforward melodies that stick in your head for days after hearing them just once.

 -chorus